SamSweet04/qubership-trino/docs/public/installation.md

    ```

 **Note**: If you can't access the webserver host after Route creation because of "too many redirects" error, then one of the possible root
 causes is there is HTTP traffic between balancers and the cluster.
-To resolve that issue it's necessary to add the Route name to
+To resolve that issue it is necessary to add the Route name to
 the exception list at the balancers.

 **Note** It might be possible to create the route in openshift automatically using annotations like `route.openshift.io/destination-ca-certificate-secret` and `route.openshift.io/termination: "reencrypt"` but this approach was not tested.